oleg-alexandrov/PolyView/Readme.md

 * -bg | -backgroundColor `color`	Color of the background (the default is black)
 * -c | -color `color`	All polygons after this option will show up in the given color (the default is to use the colors specified in the polygon files)
 * -fs | -fontSize `integer`	The text font size in pixels
-* -lw | -lineWidth `integer`	All polygons after this option will show up with given linewidth
+* -lw | -lineWidth `integer`	All polygons after this option will show up with given line width
 * -p | -points	All polygons after this option will show up as vertices rather than edges (a subsequent -p option undoes this behavior)
 * -cp | -closedPoly	All polygons after this option will show up as closed (the last vertex is connected to the first one)
 * -nc | -nonClosedPoly	Interpret the polygons after this option as polygonal lines (the last vertex is not connected to the first one)